Dataport/possible-x-signing-service/README.md

    ```

 2. **Add a Private Key**:
-    Add an RSA private key in a `privkey.pem` file in the root folder.
+    Add an RSA private key in a `privkey.pem` file in the root folder or set the raw key via the environment variable `FLASK_PRIVATE_KEY`

 3. **Build the Docker Image**:
    ```bash